curiousest/curiousest.github.io/_drafts/tabum/1-2-relationships-live.md

 ---

 ## Notes

+**rewrite to timeline after Daniel encounters MVP, like late-20s or whenever after the god-complex event**

+more descriptions of what it's like to be a dyad.
+What feelings they have and how they see the world.

 Two relationships fighting to survive.
 Written from the perspective of the relationships.
 You only realize the relationships are not people at the end.
 Relationship with greater potential for resources wins (greater entropy).